Diamondbacks vs. Rockies Player Props Betting Odds

 Carroll Stats

-- Carroll has put up 29 hits with nine doubles, a triple, four home runs and seven walks.
+- Carroll has 30 hits with nine doubles, a triple, four home runs and eight walks.
 He has driven in eight runs with 10 stolen bases.

-- Carroll will look for his seventh straight game with a hit in this matchup.
-In his last 10 games he is batting .387 with six doubles, a triple and seven walks.
+- Carroll hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is batting .419 with six doubles, a triple and seven walks.

 Carroll Recent Games